 And in the tech sector, software developers who have been working together, collaborating in open office environments, are suddenly isolated.
 Sure, there are virtual connections, but they are not the same as being in the same room.

-That doesn’t mean development has to crash and burn, though.
+That doesn’t mean development has to fail, though.
 There is a template available for overcoming that challenge.
 The open source software sector has been working remotely since … well, since open source became a “thing.”

 In most cases, participants have never met.
 They don’t know each other.
 They might never see or speak with one another.
 They are likely in different parts of the country, or different countries, many on different sides of the world.
 Frequently they don’t even speak the same language.